Grant (Contract) Administration

 Non-Government agencies may or may not specifically require observing these OMB Circulars, but since SCSU must be able to pass annual audits that are in accordance with OMB Circular A-133, all grants at SCSU follow these government requirements.

 The following pages will explain how grant budgets are posted and expenses are applied against the budget, how funds are received from the granters, and who develops and submits financial and program progress reports.
-Please read the entire document; however, if you need to skip to a certain section, do so by clicking one of the sections below:

-1. Award Letter Received: Back To Top
+1. Award Letter Received:

 If you receive an award letter indicating that your grant has been funded, congratulations are in order.
 Award letters are usually sent to the project director, the president of the university and/or SPAR.
 SPAR must receive and maintain award letters for the auditable files as documentation that the grant is funded.
 Therefore, upon receipt of an award letter, please insure that SPAR receives the award letter.